-5. On information and belief, cybercriminals were able to breach Defendant's systems because Defendant failed to adequately train its employees on cybersecurity and failed to maintain reasonable security safeguards or protocols to protect the Class's PII/PHI.
-In short, Defendant's failures placed the Class's PII/PHI in a vulnerable position-rendering them easy targets for cybercriminals.
+5. On information and belief, cybercriminals breached Defendant's systems because Defendant failed to adequately train its employees on cybersecurity and failed to maintain reasonable security safeguards or protocols to protect the Class's PII/PHI.
+Defendant's failures placed the Class's PII/PHI in a vulnerable position-rendering them easy targets for cybercriminals.

-6. Plaintiff is a Data Breach victim, having received a breach notice-attached as Exhibit A. She brings this class action on behalf of herself, and all others harmed by Defendant's misconduct.
+6. Plaintiffs are Data Breach victims, having each received breach notices.
+Plaintiffs bring this class action on behalf of themselves, and all others harmed by Defendant's misconduct.